Georges Lacour-Gayet: Life

-On 2 October 1882 he married Cécile Janet (1856–1926), daughter of the philosopher Paul Janet (1823–1899).
+On 2 October 1882, he married Cécile Janet (1856–1926), daughter of the philosopher Paul Janet (1823–1899).
 Their children were Jacques(fr) (1883–1953), Thérèse (1890–1936) and Robert (1896–1989).

 Lacour-Gayet was professor at the École Navale during the period of the Fashoda Incident and the Entente Cordiale.

 For many years his La marine militaire de la France sous le règne de Louis XV (Paris, Champion, 1902, 571 pages) was considered the reference work for this subject.

 He gave a course of lectures at the Ecole Superieure de Marine that formed the bases for his 1905 La marine militaire de France sous le règne de Louis XVI.

 He was also a professor at the École Polytechnique in Paris.

 He was a member of the Institut Français, Académie des Sciences Morales et Politiques and the Académie de Marine.
 He was a member of the Société de l'histoire de France from 1924, and became a member of the society's council that year.

-Lacour-Gayet later had another child, a future historian and journalist Georgette Elgey, from his relationship with Madeleine Léon, who belonged to the Jewish upper-class but later converted to Catholicism; she was the great-granddaughter of Michel Lévy, France's first Jewish general.
+Lacour-Gayet later had another child, a future historian and journalist Georgette Elgey, by his relationship with Madeleine Léon, who belonged to the Jewish upper-class but later converted to Catholicism; she was the great-granddaughter of Michel Lévy, France's first Jewish general.
 After he refused to marry her, Léon fought for years for Elgey to be officially recognised as his daughter, eventually losing in court but leaving his reputation in tatters.
 He died in Paris on 8 December 1935 at the age of 79.